JamesGould123/chapter-activity-tracker/README.md

 CAT v3, built with Flask, still suffered from some customization issues.
 It was built from the ground up and some fundamental architecture made the codebase difficult to read and maintain, without any real convention.

 Enter CAT v4.0.0 - rebuilt in Rails, the Rails Way.
 This fourth, and hopefully final, major version

 ##### Bug fixes

 ###### Login Changes

 We've had a great deal of confusion surrounding login names, and have switched over to using email to login, which is more intuitive for most than using their entire school's name.
 Your login will now be your chapters.ssdp.org email address (if you don't know what it is, ask your Outreach Coordinator).
-Passwords have not been changed in CAT v4 launch
+Passwords have not been changed in CAT v4 launch.

 ###### Point tracking